Pix3ls126/STA302_Term_Paper_1/README.md

 This paper aims to gather and analyze the data from the Toronto Police Services and look for any patterns or relations in our discoveries

+No LLMs were used at all throughout this entire paper.

 ## File Structure

 -   `inputs` contains the raw and cleaned data that will be used for analysis